 A doctor will diagnose HFMD by performing a physical examination.
 This exam might involve the doctor:

 - examining the rashes around a person’s mouth, feet, and hands

 - taking a throat swab or stool sample to check for the presence of the virus

 The doctor may also consider the person’s age.
 Children ages 5 years and younger are the most likely to have the disease.
 A person should tell a doctor if they have been in contact with a child with the virus.

 According to the CDC, almost all cases of HFMD clear up within

 However, a person can treat the symptoms of HFMD at home by:

-- taking fever reducers (acetaminophen or ibuprofen) to help keep the fever down
+- taking over-the-counter pain medicines (acetaminophen or ibuprofen) to help reduce pain and fever

 - drinking plenty of water and other fluids to help prevent dehydration

 - using a numbing mouthwash to alleviate the pain of mouth sores